mister-t/restaurant-checkout/README.md

 [Live Demo - best viewed in a tablet in portrait mode](https://mashginapp.herokuapp.com/)

-- [x] See menu items fetched from the [Web API](https://github.com/mister-t/restaurant-checkout/blob/main/backend/models/itemModel.js#L4)
+- [x] See menu items fetched from the [Web API](https://github.com/mister-t/restaurant-checkout/blob/main/backend/models/itemModel.js#L4) running on MongoDB
 - [x] See ALL items
 - [x] See items by categories
+- [x] Error handling for DB errors, API errors, or general server errors.
 - [x] Add items multiple times to the local cart.
 An item could be added by clicking/tapping on the item multiple times or from within the cart
 - [x] Remove items multiple times from the local cart.
 - [x] Ability to clear the cart
 - [x] Fill a payment form
+- [x] Save the payment form
 - [x] Validation credit card information to help the user enter correct data
 - [x] Submit the order (items, qty of each item, payment info, and total amount) to the [Web API](https://github.com/mister-t/restaurant-checkout/blob/5e75570bc9749f8053882756a7f560f30cc89c34/backend/models/orderModel.js#L12)
 - [x] A Thank-you page will be shown if the order is submitted successfully